erlerobot/erle_gitbook_python/lists/exercises_list_and_dictionaries.md

  + Finally, test your function.
 Call your `get_letter_grade` function with the result of `get_average(lloyd)`.
 Print the resulting letter grade.

--Define a function called `get_class_average` that has one argument, students.
+- Define a function called `get_class_average` that has one argument, students.
 You can expect students to be a list containing your three students.
  + First, make an empty list called results.
  + For each student item in the class list, calculate get_average(student) and then call results.append() with that result.
  + Finally, return the result of calling average() with results.